 & Spring Semester

-SU-Sponsored, SU-Exchange, and Non-SU students will be automatically placed in Study Abroad placeholder courses at Seattle University, ensuring that they are still full-time students at Seattle U. These placeholder courses will be worth 12 quarter credits on your Program Evaluation, upon your successful completion of your study abroad program, the Registrar's Office will grant the transfer credits.
+SU-Sponsored, SU-Exchange, and Non-SU students will be automatically placed in Study Abroad placeholder courses at Seattle University, ensuring that they are still full-time students at Seattle U. THE PLACEHOLDER COURSE IS JUST A PLACEHOLDER AND NOT REFELCTIVE OF HOW MANY COURSES YOU WILL TRANSFER BACK.
+The placeholder will be worth 12 quarter credits on your Program Evaluation, upon your successful completion of your study abroad program, the Registrar's Office will grant the transfer credits.

 The Smart Traveler Enrollment Program (STEP) is how the US Department of State monitors US citizens and nations traveling and living abroad.
 Those registered will receive important information from the US Embassy about their safety conditions in your host country.
 The US Embassy will also contact you in an emergency and help your family and friends get in touch with you in an emergency.